Cogges/cogges.github.io/data-protection-policy.md

 ## The Database
 Information contained on the database will not be used for any other purposes than set out in this section.
 The database is accessed through a remote server and therefore, can be accessed through any computer with internet access.
-The server for the database is located within the EU and managed by Croftsware Ltd.
+The server for the database is located within the UK and managed by ChurchApp Ltd.

 - Access to the database is strictly controlled through the use of name specific passwords.
-- Access is authorised by the Church office and overseen by the Operations Director and Data Protection Officer.
+- Access is authorised by the Church office and overseen by the Operations Director.
 - Those authorised to use the database only have access to their specific area of use within the database.
-- People who will have secure and authorised access to the database include Cogges Staff, data in-putters, Ministry Team Leaders, Small Group Leaders and PCC.
+- People who may have secure and authorised access to the database include Cogges Staff, data in-putters, Ministry Team Leaders, Small Group Leaders and PCC.
-- All access and activity on the database is logged and can be viewed by the Church office.

 ## Rights to Access Information